rshelnutt/st-bootstrap.js/README.md

 ```

 #### Page Classes
 Some pages are easier to work with when applying an identifying class to the Page Properties.
-No classes are currently required for any functionality, but there are some recommended classes to help make things easier.
+No classes are currently required for any functionality with st-bootstrap, but there are some recommended classes to help make things more smooth.

 **Recommended**